 High School Male Athlete Grades 9th – 12th

 The DDEI Student-Athlete STEM Academy Summer Program is a week-long, virtual learning experience offered online.
 High school male student-athletes will dive deep into the health science field of study with access to world-class faculty, researchers, industry professionals, and professional athletes and coaches.
-Get a better view of tomorrow, right now.
-Come have one incredible summer.
+Get a better view of tomorrow right now.
+Have one incredible summer!

 ABOUT THE PROGRAM

-- The UAMS DDEI Student Athlete STEM Academy offers 9th – 12th-grade male student athletes the chance to dive deep and explore the health science field of study associated to sports.
+- The UAMS DDEI Student-Athlete STEM Academy offers 9th – 12th-grade male student-athletes the chance to dive deep and explore the health science field of study associated with sports.
 The academy will use sports, kinesiology, nutrition, and physiology to introduce and reinforce concepts in anatomy and biological systems.
 The academy will also focus on psycho-social principles to include efficacy, self-identity, resiliency, and leadership.
 Those selected for the program will enjoy access to world-class faculty, resources, industry professionals, and a one-of-a-kind view from inside a health career field.

 - Program Week : June 28th (Mon) to July 2nd (Fri), 2021.

-- Stipend of up to $100 after completion of the program
+- Stipend of $150 after completion of the program